GrandguyJS/media-upload-plugin/README.md

 # Remotely upload media to Jellyfin
 With this plugin, you can remotely set an upload directory and upload files to it, all without touching the server.
 How to install:
-1. Add `https://raw.githubusercontent.com/GrandguyJS/media-upload-plugin/main/manifest.json` as a repository in jellyfin.
+1. Add `https://raw.githubusercontent.com/GrandguyJS/media-upload-plugin/main/manifest.json` as a repository in Jellyfin
 2. Install latest RemoteUpload plugin
 3. Reboot Jellyfin Server